 As population densities increase around the world, the issue of noise has become a very real problem.

-Although we can become accustomed to many different types of repetitive noise, there are some sounds that require mitigation, either because of their impact on a business or residence, or because their levels are sufficiently high to cause physical issues to the receivers.
+Although we can become accustomed to many different types of repetitive noise, there are some sounds that require mitigation from a sound barrier wall, either because of their impact on a business or residence, or because their levels are sufficiently high to cause physical issues to the receivers.